 Nursing Homes provide an invaluable service to our elders.
 But when Nursing Homes fail to properly care for residents the results can be tragic.

 We are presently investigating and handling litigation on behalf of nursing home residents and their families in the states of Alabama, Mississippi, Georgia, Florida, Arkansas, Tennessee and South Carolina, as well as in other areas of the country.
 Some of the cases we are handling involve the death of nursing home residents due to decubitus ulcers, malnutrition, dehydration, and falls.
 We also handle injury cases involving severe pressure sores and amputations as a result of poor nursing care.
-Our success in the area of nursing home litigation is a result of our intense investigation and close attention to nursing and medical aspects of each case.
+Our success in the area of nursing home abuse and neglect litigation is a result of our intense investigation and close attention to nursing and medical aspects of each case.

 A nursing home resident who developed a severe stage IV bedsore on her sacrum area (the sacrum is a large, triangular bone at the base of the spine), that became infected and caused her death.The bedsore was caused by a lack of turning and repositioning of this resident because of under staffing in the nursing home.There was also fraudulent entries in the medical records of this nursing home resident creating the impression that care was provided to her when, in fact, it was not.